alastria/test-environment/README.md

 - **VAGRANT (preferred)**

   - Clone the project
+  - Modify the "commit" parameter in the `vagrant/config/vconfig/vagrant-local-example.yml`.
+It is recommended to use the same commit this README you are reading belongs to.
+  - You can also modify any other parameter you want.
+For example, the "ubuntu" parameter.
   - Execute `vagrant up` (currently in the folder `infrastructure/testnet/vagrant-testnet`)
   - Once it finishes building, you have to perform a `vagrant reload`, as it is prompted from console.
 This is just to reboot the machine, but it works out of the box.
   - Then, you can communicate with the Virtual Machine through `vagrant ssh` command and view the ethstats and the block explorer from [http://localhost:3000](http://localhost:3000) and [http://localhost:8888](http://localhost:8888), respectively.